adQuid/lords-court-2/README.md

-#### Assets
+#### Build Process
-The provided assets folder and maps folder need to be put in the out folder, next to  all the code.
+* Copy assets folder into the out/production folder.
+Just delete the older folder so that it copies right.
+* Build artifact in Intellij
+* move jar from out/artifacts into staging folder (outside this repo)